mmoreno43/aws_project/README.md

 Towards the middle of the page you should see the repository that we created.
 There will be a slider to the right of the repository that we need to click on to active our repository.

-Once that is completed you should be able to see your branches.
+Once that is completed you should be able to see your **branches**.

 Lets head back to our terminal to create an empty .travis.yml file within your repo folder.